AntoineRR/nesmulator-gui/README.md

     -d, --debug <INT>       Turn debugging information on -h, --help              Print help information
-    -l, --log               Display the CPU logs to the console -p, --palette <FILE>    Sets a palette from a .pal file -s, --state <FILE>      Specify a .data state file to load in the emulator -V, --version           Print version information
+    -l, --log               Display the CPU logs to the console -m, --state <FILE>      Specify a .data state file to load in the emulator -p, --palette <FILE>    Sets a palette from a .pal file -s, --save <FILE>       Specify a .sav file to load in the emulator.
+This works for games that originally provided a save system.
+    -V, --version           Print version information
 ```